NOC-OI/2025-01-15-NOC_Southampton/index.md

 {% endcomment %}
 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
-  registration box below, please check your adblocker settings.</strong>
+  registration box below, please go directly to the <a href="https://2025-01-15-intermediate-software-dev.eventbrite.com">registration page.</a></strong>
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"
   frameborder="0"